Dynamical spin-nematic correlation in a transverse field Ising chain with non-Hermitian Gamma interaction: Introduction

 The present work is devoted to investigating the effect of non-Hermitian Gamma interaction on the QPT and magnetic correlations for the transverse field Ising chain.
-Using free fermion technique, we are able to obtain magnetic correlations, dynamical characteristics and phase diagram of the chain exactly.
-We show that apart from the gapped ferromagnetic and paramagnetic phases, there is a non-Hermitian gapless phase, where the system exhibits long-range spin-nematic order induced by parity-time (PT) symmetry breaking when increasing the strength of non-Hermitian Gamma interaction.
+Using the free fermion technique, we are able to obtain magnetic correlations, dynamical characteristics and phase diagram of the chain exactly.
+We show that apart from the gapped antiferromagnetic and paramagnetic phases, there is a non-Hermitian gapless phase induced by parity-time (PT) symmetry breaking when increasing the strength of non-Hermitian Gamma interaction, where the system exhibits long-range and short-range spin-nematic correlations in different regions divided by the quantum critical line determined from the correlation function and the subsystem entanglement entropy.
 This stands in stark contrast to the absence of true long-range order in the gapless phases of Hermitian spin chains.
-Furthermore, we reveal that the PT symmetry breaking leads to the emergence of dynamical spin-nematic order, which also suggests a way of characterizing the spin-nematic phase diagram through non-equilibrium dynamics.
+Furthermore, we reveal that the PT symmetry breaking leads to the emergence of dynamical spin-nematic correlation, which also suggests a way of characterizing the spin-nematic phase diagram through non-equilibrium dynamics.

 The rest of this paper is organized as follows: In Sec. \ref{model}, we introduce the Hamiltonian of the transverse field Ising chain with non-Hermitian Gamma interaction, and diagonalize the Hamiltonian and obtain the phase diagram defined by the energy gap.
-In Sec. \ref{order_parameters}, we discuss the behaviors the spin-$xx$ and the spin-nematic correlation, and spin-nematic order parameter.
-In Sec. \ref{dynamical_nematics_order}, we investigate the dynamics of spin-nematic correlation and order, and reveal the spin-nematic phase diagram through non-equilibrium dynamics.
+In Sec. \ref{order_parameters}, we discuss the behaviors of the spin-$xx$, the spin-nematic correlations and the subsystem entanglement entropy.
+In Sec. \ref{dynamical_nematics_order}, we investigate the dynamics of spin-nematic correlation, and reveal the spin-nematic phase diagram through non-equilibrium dynamics.
 Finally, we discuss and conclude our findings in Sec. \ref{conclusion}.